Step towards the life you want with

 Situations you find difficult

-How do I know if I need counselling/psychotherapy?
+How do I know if I need counselling and or psychotherapy?

 Only you can decide whether you wish to try counselling or psychotherapy.
 Just talking to someone confidentially, who is not a friend or family member can make all the difference.
 I can offer you a regular time for you to explore your feelings and talk about any problems you are experiencing.
 I can help you develop better ways of coping, allowing you to move forward and get the most out of life.

 Still have more questions?
-Get in touch and I’ll be happy to answer them as soon as possible.
+Get in touch and I’ll be happy to answer them.